thoughtspot/thoughtspot.github.io/_includes/content/share-data.md

 {: id="share-dataset"}
 ## Share from within the dataset
-To share a table, Worksheet, or View from within the dataset, follow these steps.
+To share a table, worksheet, or view from within the dataset, follow these steps.
 1. Navigate to the dataset you want to share.

 2. Click the ellipsis icon ![more options menu icon]({{ site.baseurl }}/images/icon-ellipses.png){: .inline}, and then click **Share**.